sathvik-bandla/HematoVision-Advanced-Blood-Cell-Classification-Using-Transfer-Learning/README.md

 ## 💻 Run Locally

-Open Command prompt (Anaconda prompt if exists) in your and follow the below commands
+Open Command prompt (Anaconda prompt if exists) in your system and follow the below commands
 ### 1. Clone the Repository

 ```bash